You know my sitting down and my rising up. You perceive my thoughts from afar. Psalm 139:2

 4 Elijah said to him, “Elisha, please wait here, for the Lord has sent me to Jericho.”

-He said, “As the Lord lives, and as your soul lives, I will not leave you.”
+He said, “As the Lord lives, and as you yourself live, I will not leave you.”
 So they came to Jericho.

 5 The sons of the prophets who were at Jericho came near to Elisha, and said to him, “Do you know that the Lord will take away your master from you today?”